JordiTurner/CSRegistrar/README.md

 # CSRegistrar

-CSRegistrar is a MEAN-stack website that optimizes the availability of CS courses, using student class schedules.
+CSRegistrar is a MEAN-stack web application that optimizes the availability of CS courses, using student class schedules.
 Created by Jordi E. Turner

 ## To setup CSRegistrar